dontworryjohn/aws-bootcamp-cruddur-2023/journal/week6.md

 - Limit ability to SSH into EC2 container to read only file system - use API or GitOps to put information for troubleshooting.
 - Amazon Cloudwatc to monitor Malicious ECS Configuration Changes.
 - Only using Authorized Container Images

+# Security of website using route 53

+Let's understand what is the website: it is an application exposed using a custom domain.
+(An example is www.facebook.com)

+AWS Security Best Practice (Route 53)
+- Integration With Amazon Certificate Manager for TLS
+- Compliance Standard is what your business requires for a DNS provider
+- Amazon Organization SCP - To manage route 53 actions like creation, deletion, modification of production URIs etc.
+- AWS CloudTrail is enabled & monitored to trigger alerts for malicious activities e.g Associate VPC with hosted zone, change resource record set, register domain etc.
+- Guardduty is enabled for monitoring suspicious DNS comms (e.g Crypto-mining etc) and automated for auto-remediation.
+- AWS Config Rules is enabled in the account and region of ECS

+Security Best Practice - Application (Route53)
+- Access Control - Role or IAM users for making DNS changes in Amazon Route53
+- Public vs Private Hosted Zone
+- All route 53 records should point to an existing DNS, ELB, ALB or AWS S3
+- Hosted Zone Configuration Changes Limited to a small set of people.
+- Enable Encryption in Transit using TLS/SSL certification
+- Only use trusted domain providers for requesting new DNSs
+- Set TTL appropriately to afford to wait for a change to take effect
+- Ensure Root Domain Alias Record point to ELB -Develop process for continuously verifying  if DNS (& Hosted Zone) are al current and valid

 # Cost